You are now in the main content area

-Register for our 2nd annual Stoodis Science: Indigenous Scientists Chats!
+We held our 2nd annual Stoodis Science: Indigenous Scientists Chats!

-Join us LIVE each Saturday in April for a featured guest speaker in this year's Indigenous Scientists Chats!
 See below for more info about our speakers and their research.

 Dr. Nicole Muir is a Métis Psychology professor at York University.
 She recently completed a postdoctoral fellowship from the University of Toronto at Well Living House, an Indigenous research centre, where she worked in partnership with local, provincial, and national Indigenous partners and allies.
 Dr. Muir completed a Masters degree in Clinical Child Psychology followed by a PhD in Forensic Psychology, both at Simon Fraser University (SFU).
 Prior to graduate school, she worked at an Indigenous child protection agency, an Indigenous health unit (both in Toronto), and as a consultant for children with special needs in the Downtown Eastside in Vancouver.
 Within urban Indigenous populations, Dr. Muir’s research focuses on colonialism, trauma and victimization, foster care involvement, justice system involvement, and violence risk assessment tools.
 Dr. Muir’s overall aim is to achieve both scientific excellence and Indigenous community relevance by ensuring Indigenous community involvement from research conception to research dissemination.